schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 relies on the field types and framing.
 Specifically, the first block of required known-length fields can directly be decoded because the length of each field is fixed or can be determined based on its [varlen encoding](#field-encoding).
-If an event type specifies optional fields, the decoder will continue decoding until the frame ends. if an event type ends with a variable-length field, all bytes beyond the last required field are attributed to it.
+If an event type specifies optional fields, the decoder will continue decoding until the frame ends.
+If an event type ends with a variable-length field, all bytes beyond the last required field are attributed to it.

 ### Field Encoding